martinbean/martinbean.dev/_posts/2013-05-14-life-drawing.md

 meta_description: The results of a life drawing class I took in spring 2013.
 title: Life Drawing
 ---
-I’ve recently been taking a life drawing class.
+<p class="lead">I’ve recently been taking a life drawing class.
   When I was growing up, I was a fan of comic books.
   I would re-draw my favourite panels, which in turn helped me become quite nifty with a pencil.
-As a result, I was the token “good drawrer” at school.
+  As a result, I was the token good-at-drawing kid at school.</p>

 Despite being quite good at drawing, I never really studied it or took it further than GCSE level.
 I’d also became pretty computer literate, discovered the Internet, and had decided on a career doing something in the web design field.